duniter/duniter/doc/Protocol.md

 * Field `Issuers` is a multiline field whose lines are Base58 strings of 44 characters.
 * Field `Inputs` is a multiline field whose lines starts with an integer, followed by a colon, a source character (either `T`, `D`), a colon, an integer, a colon, a SHA-1 hash and an integer value
 * Field `Outputs` is a multiline field whose lines starts by a Base58 string, followed by a colon and an integer value
-* Field `Outputs` is followed by a list of signatures corresponding to the number of issuers

 #### Example 1